 In 2009, Agustín moved to the City of London to Andaz five-star hotel, as Head Sommelier.
 He completed placements in world-renowned restaurants; The Fat Duck by Heston Blumenthaland El Celler de Can Roca, both with three Michelin stars.
 At the end of 2012, he joined the luxurious Launceston Place restaurant in Chelsea, where he contributed to achieve its first ever Michelin star.

 Agustín has won prestigious awards for his wine lists, Tatler Best Wine List Award and the Award of Excellence from Wine Spectator Magazine.

-Agustin also got his hands dirty in the vineyards spending deep time with winemakers in Burgundy (Domaine Mongeard-Mugneret), Ribera del Duero (Bodegas Laveguilla) and Chianti Classico (Fattoria Le Corti Principe Corsini).
+He has got his hands dirty in the vineyards of Burgundy (Domaine Mongeard-Mugneret), Ribera del Duero (Bodegas Laveguilla) and Chianti Classico (Fattoria Le Corti Principe Corsini).

 Currently preparing to become a Master Sommelier, Agustín is also managing the beverage programme at the new Four Seasons Madrid, as well as consulting for other restaurants and hotels to develop their businesses.
 In addition, he runs master classes and presentations for wine congresses and wine events.